Dr. Francis Dube

 - The Development of Veterinary Services in Zimbabwe and Central Mozambique, 1890-1980 (manuscript in progress).

-- "'Immensely more dangerous than Foot and Mouth Disease': East Coast Fever and the Border in Central Mozambique and Eastern Zimbabwe, 1901-1954" (journal article manuscript in progress).
+- "'Immensely more Dangerous than Foot and Mouth Disease': Cross-Border Movements of Cattle and East Coast Fever Control in Central Mozambique and Eastern Zimbabwe, 1901-1942," given at The 56th Annual Meeting of the African Studies Association (Baltimore, Maryland, 2013).

 - "Race, Polygamy, Public Health and 'Syphilitic Natives' as Reservoirs of Disease: Sexually Transmitted Diseases and British Attitudes toward African Culture in Southern Rhodesia (Zimbabwe), 1923-1980," given at Empire State of Mind: Articulations of British Culture in the Empire, 1707-1997 (Lingnan University, Hong Kong, 2011).